agda/agda-pkg/README.md

 - [ ] Doctor command for problems
 - [ ] Specify the version of agda to install packages
 - [ ] Update command
+- [ ] Have .apkg-project to set up the defaults libraries for the current agda session.